Lavinia Șandru: Biography

 In February 2009, having rejoined the PIN, she was overwhelmingly elected as its president, following Gușă's resignation from that position.
 Soon afterwards, she expressed a desire to run in the 2009 European Parliament election on the lists of the Social Democratic Party (PSD), even considering joining the party until after the election.
 Her possible candidacy as a PIN member on the PSD lists angered a number of senior PSD members as well as the Conservative Party (PC), one of whose allocated spots on the PSD lists Șandru was slated to take.
 Former Romanian President Ion Iliescu even threatened to resign from the party, and Șandru lost hope of running once a PES directive required member parties' candidates to belong to the respective parties.
 In December 2011, the PIN merged into the UNPR, whereupon Șandru became the latter party's vice president.
 Following disagreements with party leader Gabriel Oprea, she quit the UNPR a year later.
 In February 2013, she began hosting a weekly talk show on Realitatea TV.
 Five years later, she was suspended without explanation.
+At the 2024 parliamentary election, while a member of the Social Liberal Humanist Party, she ran for a Sibiu County Senate seat on the lists of the Social Democratic Party.

 Șandru once called Iliescu a "communist dinosaur", and referred to the PSD as a "whore party" after it switched its backing from the PNL to the PD in 2007. Șandru has also been known to criticise President Traian Băsescu, for instance accusing him of abuse of power and calling on him to release his Securitate file.